projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 .. _acrn_config_tool_ui:

-Use the ACRN configuration app
+Use the ACRN Configuration App
 ******************************

 The ACRN configuration app is a web user interface application that performs the following: